Understanding the OBBBA Deduction for Personal Vehicle Loan Interest

-Historically, the Internal Revenue Code (IRC §163(h)) has disallowed deductions for personal interest, including interest paid on car loans for personal vehicles.
-The OBBBA creates a notable exception for a limited period, allowing taxpayers to claim a deduction for interest paid on loans used to acquire a new, U.S.-assembled passenger vehicle for personal use.
+Historically, the Internal Revenue Code (IRC §163(h)) has disallowed deductions for personal interest.
+This includes interest paid on car loans for personal vehicles.
+However, the OBBBA introduces a significant exception.
+This exception allows taxpayers to claim a deduction for interest paid on loans used to acquire a new, U.S.-assembled passenger vehicle for personal use.

 Key Features of the New Deduction